The Flying Pickets: History

-Despite the group's socialist views, the Conservative Prime Minister Margaret Thatcher proclaimed, to much amusement and skepticism, that "Only You" was her favourite record.
+Despite the group's socialist views, the Conservative Prime Minister Margaret Thatcher proclaimed, to much amusement and scepticism, that "Only You" was her favourite record.
 A second single, a cover version of Van McCoy's "(When You're) Young and in Love" (originally written for Ruby and the Romantics) reached number 7 in the UK, but their third, a cover of the Eurythmics' "Who's That Girl" barely charted.

 In 1986, Hibbard and Stripe left the band and were replaced by Gary Howard and Hereward Kaye.
 Hibbard and Stripe tried to stay in the music industry, forming their own act called Brian and Stripe, but their first and only single, a cover version of Yazoo's "Mr. Blue", failed to chart, and they returned to their separate acting careers.

 In 1987, the Flying Pickets sang the title song (in Latin, Dives in Omnia) and endtitles reprise to Porterhouse Blue, in the style of a medieval university drinking-song.

 The group sang two songs on the Eric Woolfson/Alan Parsons 1990 album Freudiana.

 The Flying Pickets' line-up has changed throughout the years, but the band never died; since the Pickets began, there have been around 27 members.
 The last member of the original line-up, David Brett, left the band in 1990.
 However, in 1994, the original line-up (minus Lloyd) reformed to record one more album.

 Although none of the founding members have been part of the group since 1990, the Flying Pickets continue to record albums and tour all over Europe and abroad.